stephenKaliman/ctfs/picoctf/web/Cookies.md

 # Given
+Who doesn't love cookies?
+Try to figure out the best one. http://mercury.picoctf.net:27177/

 # Solution
 I started by trying stuff out in devtools, specifically focusing on the cookies (under the application tab)